-Although Bitcoin and other such coins are called digital currency, they are stored in what is called a cryptocurrency wallet.
+Although bitcoin and other such coins are called digital currency, they are stored in what is called a cryptocurrency wallet.
 Just like losing your pocket wallet, if for some reason you lose access to your cryptocurrency wallet, then there is a high chance that you won’t be able to recover your savings.
-You can see how important it is, then, that the company you choose as your Digital IRA partner has a process in place to protect the hardware that stores your cryptocurrency wealth.
+You can see how important it is, then, that the company you choose as your digital IRA partner has a process in place to protect your cryptocurrency wealth.

 Both BitIRA and Bitcoin IRA partner with companies that specialize in cryptocurrency wallets.
 The wallet company that Bitcoin IRA currently partners with is called BitGo, which was famously implicated in the Bitfinex hack of 2016.
-Some contend that hackers were able to access the multi-signature security keys held by BitGo and Bitfinex, which led to cryptocurrency worth US $72 million (at the time) being stolen.
-As of June 2018, the value of that currency would be worth US $800 million.
+Some contend that hackers were able to access the multi-signature security keys held by BitGo and Bitfinex, which led to cryptocurrency worth $72 million (at the time) being stolen.
+As of February 2021, the value of that currency would be over $5 billion.

-Security isn’t the only consideration when choosing a Digital IRA partner.
-The way IRAs are designed mandates that they must be managed by a custodian on behalf of the customer (though as the customer, you always have full control over the asset classes in your IRA).
+Security isn’t the only consideration when choosing a digital IRA partner.
+The way IRAs are designed mandates that a custodian must manage them on behalf of the customer (though as the customer, you always have full control over the asset classes in your IRA).
 Both BitIRA and Bitcoin IRA (at the time of this review) use what are called qualified custodians and not 3rd-party administrators, as used by some other companies.

-Much depends on how a Digital IRA service provider and their custodian structure their management of your cryptocurrency assets.
-All such custodians charge a fee for performing administrative tasks for IRAs, but they can choose to structure their fees in various ways.
+Much depends on how a digital IRA service provider and their custodian structure their management of your cryptocurrency assets.

 Compliance and Transparency

 The last major facet to consider in deciding between Bitcoin IRA and BitIRA is insurance coverage.
 Even if you know your assets are properly secured and managed, prudence dictates that for something as important as a retirement account, you want to protect your savings from unforeseen dangers.
 The solutions from both Bitcoin IRA and BitIRA offer insurance for your digital currency retirement savings.
-However, it’s important to note that the insurance from each company do not cover the same things.
+However, it’s important to note that each company’s insurance does not cover the same things.

-While Bitcoin IRA was first to market, that’s not always an indicator of quality of product.
-MySpace and Friendster were also first but are now largely relics of the past –everyone knows and uses Facebook.
-Innovation and customer focus have always been cornerstones of success in any services industry, and the Digital IRA space is no exception.
+While Bitcoin IRA was first to market, that’s not always an indicator of first-rate quality.
+MySpace and Friendster were also first but are now largely relics of the past – now, people have moved on to the likes of Facebook, Instagram, and TikTok.
+Innovation and customer focus have always been cornerstones of success in any services industry, and the digital IRA space is no exception.